-Using the uncertainty around stock markets, scammers may advise you to invest or transfer existing investments, including your pension.
+Using the uncertainty about stock markets, scammers may advise you to invest or transfer existing investments, including your pension.
 Scam or not, the FCA, the Pensions Regulator and the Money and Pensions Service are urging savers to take their time and visit the Pensions Advisory Service website for free pensions guidance before making any decisions about their retirement savings.

 These are scams that copy or mimic a genuine authorised firm, so they can be especially convincing (be careful).
 They may claim to advertise or sell insurance – in particular, life insurance.

 Scammers may also contact you out of the blue claiming to be from a claims management company, insurance company or your credit card provider.
 They say they can help you recuperate losses by submitting a claim (eg, for the cost of a holiday or an event, such as a wedding, cancelled due to coronavirus).
 They will ask you to send them some money or your bank details, which they can then use to steal from you.

 Bank money transfers